AdarshDogra-CloudDevops/internship-session-tasks-details./README.md

 ### 19 AUGUST

-worked on the same task og policy made some changes after connecting.
+worked on the same task of policy made some changes after connecting.

 ### 20 AUGUST